saaratrix/asp.net-core-mvc-localized-routing/README.md

 Code used for the blogpost: http://saaratrix.blogspot.se/2017/12/localized-routing-aspnet-core-mvc-2.html

-For the old solution for [ASP.NET MVC Core 1.0 release candidate 1](https://github.com/haestflod/asp.net-mvc-core-1.0-localized-routing/tree/core-1.0-rc-1)
+For the old solution for [ASP.NET Core 1.0 MVC release candidate 1](https://github.com/asp.net-core-mvc-localized-routing/tree/core-1.0-rc-1)